 Generally, college-level courses will transfer if completed with a C-grade or higher through a regionally accredited college.
-Specific courses, such as math and English Composition, may require validation before transfer.
 Because of differences in degree requirements and course content, all credits may not apply toward specific graduation requirements at SWAU.
 Vocational credits and English as a Second Language (ESL) courses will not be accepted for transfer credit.
 All transfer credit will be recorded only after the successful completion of 12 semester hours at SWAU.